University Administrative Policies

 • fund-raising events

-Prior to payment from the Foundation established accounts, all appropriate documentation of the expenditure is reviewed and approved by the applicable Account Executive, who must certify on the Foundation’s Request for Expenditure Form that no University funds have been used to pay for the expenditure.
+Prior to payment from the Foundation established accounts, all appropriate documentation of the expenditure is reviewed and approved by the applicable Account Executive, who must certify on the Foundation’s Request for Expenditure Form that no University Funds have been used to pay for the expenditure.
 The Account Executive should forward the Foundation’s Request for Expenditure Form and the appropriate documentation of the expenditure to the Foundation for payment.
 Appropriate documentation includes an explanation and description of the business purpose of the development activity or other event, names of participants, and invoices or itemized receipts.

-14. Discounts
+15. Discounts

 Discounts that are not offered equally to all University employees are prohibited.
 Allowable discounts greater than twenty (20) percent are taxable income and subject to withholding.